webeng/llm_knowledge_gap_finder/README.md

 - A search query dataset based on Google Trends in 2023.
 - A generated search query dataset based on LLama.

-This was used for the paper [link to be added here]
+This was used for the paper [Harnessing Retrieval-Augmented Generation (RAG) for Uncovering Knowledge Gaps](https://arxiv.org/abs/2312.07796)